Hagop Tchaparian

-Hagop Simon Tchaparian (born 1978) is a British-Armenian musician, who released his debut album on Text Records in 2022.
+Hagop Simon Tchaparian (born 1978) is a British-Armenian musician, who released his debut album, Bolts, on Text Records in 2022.
 Tchaparian had previously been guitarist for the British pop-punk band Symposium and worked as a tour manager for Hot Chip and Four Tet.
+Hot Chip named a track after him on their 2006 album The Warning.
+In 2025 he released Kino EP, a collaboration with DJ and producer, Anish Kumar.

 Early life

 Tchaparian was born in Fulham, West London to an Armenian father and an English mother who ran a café together.
 His father Movses had been forced to flee as a child from Musa Dagh to Anjar in 1939 and moved to London at 18.